 Get Cell Content Size

-With the text measuring functionality of SpreadStreamProcessing you can obtain the size of specific content and use it to apply height and width to the rows and columns, respectively.
+With the text measuring functionality of SpreadStreamProcessing you can get the size of specific content and use it to apply height and width to the rows and columns, respectively.

-SpreadStreamProcessing is designed to directly write the content inside the stream while you generate the document.
-While this brings great benefits in terms of performance and memory usage, it also comes with a limitation for the automatic sizing of the content.
-To automatically fit the cell content into a column means that the library should measure each cell content inside that column and change its width if that needed.
-However, at the time the cell content is written into the stream, the column is already defined and it cannot be further modified.
+SpreadStreamProcessing is designed to write the content directly inside the stream while you generate the document.
+While this brings great benefits in terms of performance and memory usage, it also introduces a limitation for automatic content sizing.
+To automatically fit the cell content into a column, the library must measure each cell content inside that column and change its width if needed.
+However, at the time the cell content is written into the stream, the column is already defined and cannot be further modified.
 To overcome that limitation, SpreadStreamProcessing exposes the CellContentSizeHelper class.

 Using CellContentSizeHelper